Kinsa/cribbage-board-app/README.md

 Figma variables are manually kept in sync with the [Design Tokens repo](https://github.com/Kinsa/cribbage-board-app-tokens).

-- **Variable Collections**:
+#### Variable Collections

 - **Primitives**: Primitive tokens which form the basis for the semantic tokens.
 These should never be used directly in a component.
 - **Tokens**: Semantic tokens.
 Currently only comprising the color palette.
 - **Game Interactions**: Variables used in the Game Interaction Prototype.
 These are not part of the Design Tokens repo.

 ### Figma Pages